amano-k-lab/BrainCodec/README.md

 # BrainCraft

-BrainCraft は AudioCraft をベースとした pytorch ライブラリです． BrainCraft は現在 BrainCodec の推論・訓練コードを含んでいます．
+BrainCraft is a PyTorch library based on AudioCraft.
+BrainCraft currently includes the inference and training code for BrainCodec.

 ## Installation
-BrainCraft requires Python 3.9, PyTorch 2.1.0.
+BrainCraft requires Python 3.9 and PyTorch 2.1.0.
 To install BrainCraft, you can run the following:

 ```shell
 # Best to make sure you have torch installed first, in particular before installing xformers.